Page Template

 Harry gave her a disapproving frown.
 “Are you ready?”

-“I’m catching up with an old friend.”
-She snapped, jutting her chin out in defiance.
+“I’m catching up with an old friend,” she snapped, jutting her chin out in defiance.

-“Perhaps you’ve forgotten we have plans tonight,” his tone clipped as if that was the end of the discussion.
+“Perhaps you’ve forgotten we have plans tonight,” his tone clipped, as if that was the end of the discussion.

 Dove could tell by his expression that Harry wasn’t in the mood to argue or put up with her resistance.
 A part of her wanted to tell him to leave her alone but she knew it was a dangerous line to cross.
-She had paid the price before and she didn’t want to test him tonight.
+She’d paid the price before and she didn’t want to test him tonight.

 “I don’t believe it would be welcomed.”
-Harry reached out and pulled Dove roughly beside him like a possession.
+Harry reached out and pulled Dove beside him like a possession.

 “I suggest you curb your tone.”